hhkaos/awesome-arcgis/CONTRIBUTING.md

 > **Note**: This option requires you to have a Github account

-Quick tutorial:
+How to open a Github issue:

 [![Animation opening an issue](../../blob/master/assets/Opening%20an%20issue.gif?raw=true)](https://www.youtube.com/watch?v=HGyQn3hhfIA&index=2&list=PLVfQL04Y8hoILL6FDtB-zM_gHgkJur3kX)

-We have built several templates with some guidelines to help anyone to open issues:
+We have built several templates with some guidelines to help anyone to contribute:

 * [Template to report a broken link](../../issues/new?template=broken-link-report.md)
 * [Template to enhance a resource page](../../issues/new?template=enhance-resource-page.md)